kevingonzalez7997/Secure_APP_Terraform_D5.1/README.md

 - `sudo /opt/aws/amazon-cloudwatch-agent/bin/amazon-cloudwatch-agent-ctl -m ec2 -a status`

 ## Troubleshooting
+If there are connection issues with EC2:
+Although a default route table is created by Terraform it still has to be attached to the IGW.
+Be sure to include the following
+-``
 ### Observations

 changes to the Jenkins file are required to ensure parallelism.
 When declaring which agent Jenkins should be used, be sure to include both agent names